kubernetes/website/content/en/blog/_posts/2019-03-29-kube-proxy-subtleties-debugging-an-intermittent-connection-resets.md

 ---
-title: 'kube-proxy Subtleties: Debugging an Intermittent Connection Reset'
+title: "kube-proxy Subtleties: Debugging an Intermittent Connection Reset"
 date: 2019-03-29
 ---

 **Author:** [Yongkun Gui](mailto:ygui@google.com), Google

 I recently came across a bug that causes intermittent connection resets.
 After some digging, I found it was caused by a subtle combination of several different network subsystems.
 It helped me understand Kubernetes networking better, and I think it’s worthwhile to share with a wider audience who are interested in the same